pillarjs/node-frameworks/README.md

 | CompoundJS |                     |                 |             |              |                      |
 | Flatiron   |                     |                 |             |              |                      |

-- Content Negotiation - ability to negotiation server response types and the request's acceptable types.
+- Content Negotiation - ability to negotiation server response types and the request's acceptable types
 - Cookie Management - ability to parse cookies as well as set cookies
-- Routing -
+- Routing - ability to invoke custom handlers depending on the request path
 - View System - ability to choose a templating system and render templates by their name
 - Body Parsing - ability to parse urlencoded and json request bodies
 - Multipart Parsing - ability to part multipart request bodies